IMAGE GALLERY FOR RESPONSIVE PAGES

 • providing a seamless experience across all breakpoints;

-• designing a feature that could support and encourage the user to react to the call to actions in the page;
+• designing a feature that could support and encourage the user to react to the call to action on the page;

-For all standard breakpoints (extra small, small, medium and large devices) most of the available space is taken by the pictures and/or the gallery image.
-Our goal is to provide the best experience to the user to support our guy during his buying process.
+For all standard breakpoints (extra small, small, medium, and large devices), most of the available space is taken by pictures and/or the gallery image.
+Our goal is to provide the best experience to the user and support our guy during his buying process.

-1. Take care of the device native gestures (iOS and Android);
+1. Take care of the device’s native gestures (iOS and Android);

 2. Avoid automated motion;

-4. Do not provide dead spot.
-During the browsing session, don’t stop the carousel at the last pictures but provide the “infinite browsing” starting again from the picture #1;
+4. Do not provide a dead spot.
+During the browsing session, don’t stop the carousel at the last pictures but provide “infinite browsing” starting again from picture #1;

-5. Provide a pagination or dots to handle the photo collection browsing (ex 1 of 5);
+5. Provide pagination or dots to handle the photo collection browsing (ex 1 of 5);

 6. Check the user stats about the unique interaction proportion (ex zoom, thumbnails etc);

 7. Providing the zoom on mouse over (only for desktop experience) is always a good idea.
 My approach is to save some space to not cover the call to actions buttons during this experience.
-I found the Under Armour PdP very well designed for such goal;
+I found the Under Armour PDP very well designed for such a goal;

 1. I’ll dig into it very soon.
 It’s avery interesting topic to find best experience on mobile as the screen is not that big, and we want our user to have the best view on our pictures.